BGmi/BGmi/README.rst

         }
     }

-Always you can use `yaaw <https://github.com/binux/yaaw/>`_ to manage download items if you use aria2c to download bangumi.
+Of cause you can use `yaaw <https://github.com/binux/yaaw/>`_ to manage download items if you use aria2c to download bangumi.

 .. code-block:: bash